kmmcconnaughay/teamLEGGO/README.md

-# (LEGO) Brick and Build Your Image: Build an Image of Your Choice out of LEGOs
+# (LEGGO) Brick and Build Your Image: Build an Image of Your Choice out of LEGOs
-This project includes code that lets a user input an image and returns the same image, but with its pixels represented as LEGO bricks.
-The program also lets a user specify a base plate size and outputs the number of bricks needed and the total cost of the bricks.
+This project includes code that lets a user input an image and returns a pixelated version of the original, but with its pixels represented as LEGO bricks.
+The program also lets a user specify a LEGO base plate size and outputs the number of each color brick needed and the total cost of the bricks.

 ### Instructions for General Use in Ubuntu:
 - Input required is a ".png" file.
-- User should expect to see a "bricked" image and the number and cost of the LEGO bricks required to build the picture in real life.
+- User should see a "bricked" image and the number and cost of the LEGO bricks required to build the picture in real life.

 Install the following python libraries: